Understand · Social Protection · France

 YOU · AGE 25contributions INVESTED CAPITAL YOU · AGE 67retirement the same beneficiary at start and end — capital grows in between

-Your 0 € become 0 of capital in your name at 67
+Your 0 € invested become 0 of capital in your name at 67

 Monthly income from capital 0 for 20 years · residual capital remains inheritable